Shishir73/Shishir73/README.md

 - 👀 I’m interested in Java, C#, Python or mobile application project.
 - 🌱 I’m currently learning Cordova and deploying apps in android and iOS.
 - 💞️ I’m looking to collaborate on learning new technology.
-- 📫 You can reach me on ccrsharma7@gmail.com

 <!---
 Shishir73/Shishir73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.